East Oakland, Oakland, California: Post WWII

 In the spring of 1943, there was an increase of immigrants to the Bay Area as a result of World War II; this time is called “the Second Gold Rush”.
 After the attack on Pearl Harbor, the US government invested large sums of money on defense which created new jobs and opportunities on the coast and in the bay specifically.
 Because this was shortly after the great depression, many people were unemployed and looking for work, which was in abundance in the Oakland shipyard.
 Rather than an influx of whites, the new rush caused a surge of racial minorities which caused a restructuring of the demographics in the area.
 With the increase of workers, a housing crisis soon followed.
 In the city, there was push back from the Apartment House Owners Association and the Real Estate Board to build more housing so there were only five hundred public housing units built which also resulted in the destruction of other temporary housing units which displaced a large number of immigrants who had been living in them.
 Immigrants were forced to live in overcrowded quarters and even started sleeping on the streets because the housing that was being built was reserved for whites so minorities were pushed out of the city and forced to relocate to the outskirts of East Oakland.
 With the redistribution of living, this area, known as Brooklyn (until it was also annexed by the city in 1909) became the backbone of Oakland's African American community and caused an exodus of more prosperous whites to suburbs south and east of the city, such as San Leandro, Hayward and Walnut Creek.

 Creation of the freeway

-In the 1950s and 1960s, many areas of East Oakland still remained predominantly white.
-After the war, MacArthur Blvd., which was the main route from San Francisco, was replaced by the MacArthur Freeway (580) which displaced many more African Americans living in the city and forced them to relocate to surrounding areas such as East Oakland where the African American population was now the predominant community.
+In the 1950s and 1960s, most areas of East Oakland remained predominantly White.
+In 1962 construction began on the MacArthur Freeway (580) and providing an alternative route to the Nimitz Freeway.
+Although some Blacks were displaced when the right of way was cleared, most of the right of way through predominantly White neighborhoods.

 Lack of property taxes

+In 1969 the Economic Development Administration (EDA) declared that they would no longer fund large businesses or facilities but rather focus on creating jobs for the unemployed and poor, which in Oakland meant the ethnic minorities.
+A few years later, in 1978, California passes Proposition 13, officially named the People's Initiative to Limit Property Taxation (Proposition 13 is embodied in Article XIII A of the Constitution of the State of California), which limited the addition of new or increased property taxes and protected property owners against inflation driven increases in assessed valuation.
+When the property sold the assessed value could be increased to market value.
+Some have argued that this disadvantaged Blacks seeking to buy property if property values had increased.
+Some have also argued, post hoc propter hoc, that this somehow caused property values to decline as Whites moved out and Blacks moved in.